Skyvell/bmw-commision-design/README.md

 #### Testing
 The following test should be done programatically every time the code is deployed to AWS:

-1. Trigger the clawback labmda with a simulated cronjob event.
+1. Trigger the clawback lambda with a simulated cronjob event.
 2. Mock an API call to Midas and return representative data.
 3. The lambda will check for contracts that was cancelled within a 6 month period, and deduct previously applied commission.
 4. Mock the write to CoreView.